Practitioner Marketing Meet the Practitioner: Vince “IT With a Purpose” Power

 How do you stay current yourself in terms of your profession?

-Besides writing for Fixate?
+Besides as a technical writer for Fixate?
 I’m always reading — everything from TechCrunch and Crunchbase.
 I’m on LinkedIn all the time finding industry trends and things.

 What new technology are you most interested in or learning about right now?